There’s this strange stereotype in many cultures about the language learner.

 This is especially true because Chinese uses a character-based writing system.
 Learning how to read and write in Chinese won’t help you pronounce the third tone correctly.
 This differs from languages that are written nearly phonetically, such as Spanish.
 Both reading and listening are important if you want to become fluent in Chinese, but you can’t focus exclusively on the written language and expect to be able to understand what the announcement at the Beijing train station just said.

 I have good news.
-There are many, many ways to use audio resources to learn Chinese, and there are tons of resources available.
+There are many, many ways to learn Chinese with audio, and there are tons of resources available.
 We can narrow them down into two huge categories: Some Chinese audio resources are made by and for native speakers, while others are created specifically for language learners.

 Both types of resources are essential for mastering Chinese.